Mikomotoshima Lighthouse: History

 The lighthouse is of stone, 58 feet high to the sole-plate of the lantern.
 It is in the shape of a truncated cone and is surmounted by a capital having twenty-four Gothic arched recesses round it.
 The diameter at the base is 22 feet and at the top 16 feet.
 The thickness of the walls at the base is 6 feet and at the top 3 feet.
 It is fitted with a spiral staircase of keyaki.
 The light shows all-round the horizon, and a red ray of 55" is inserted, which covers all dangers between it and the shore.
 The work of cutting away the rock to prepare for the foundations of the tower was commenced in April 1869, and the lighthouse was first illuminated on 1 January 1871.

 The lighthouse is white with two black horizontal lines.
 The stone structure sands on a rocky islet with an elevation of 39 meters.
-The tower is accompanied by structures for the lighthouse keeper, and two warehouses, and Tere are stone walls to serve as windbreaks and for protection against waves.
+The tower is accompanied by structures for the lighthouse keeper, and two warehouses, and there are stone walls to serve as windbreaks and for protection against waves.
 The stone blocks were cut from the Ebisuzaki quarry in Shimoda and are connected by iron bars, with lead poured into the gaps to secure the reinforcing bars.
 The lighthouse was first lit on January 1, 1871 in a ceremony attended by British consul-general Sir Harry Smith Parkes, and Japanese officials Prince Sanjō Sanetomi, Ōkubo Toshimichi and Ōkuma Shigenobu.

 The Mikomotojima Lighthouse is currently the oldest lighthouse still in use in Japan, and is the only one of the eight designated by the 1858 treaty to survive.
 It is registered with the International Association of Lighthouse Authorities as one of the “One Hundred Most Important Lighthouses in the World” and by the Japanese government as a National Historic Monument.
 It can be reached in about 35 minutes by boat from Shimoda Port.